100 Greatest Works of Art of All Time Book

 eyes, and everyday life appeared far beneath in the shadows between these

+peaks."
 23. F. Scott Fitzgerald The Swell Gatsby "So we crush on, boats against the current, borne dorsum ceaselessly into the

+by."
 24. William Faulkner The Sound and the Fury "Did you ever take a sister? did you?"
 25. George Eliot Middlemarch "Signs are modest measurable things, but interpretations are illimitable, and in

 girls of sweet, ardent nature, every sign is apt to conjure up wonder, promise,